What do Amazon, Google, Apple, Microsoft, and Disney all share?

 There is no formal education or skill development required for a cleaning business.
 However, you will want to familiarize yourself with safety laws and standards for working with toxic cleaning products.

-The Occupational Safety & Health Administration (OSHA) has various regulations relating to eye and face protection, hand and foot protection, toxic and hazardous substances, and ventilation.
+The Occupational Safety & Health Administration (OSHA) has various regulations regarding eye and face protection, hand and foot protection, toxic and hazardous substances, and ventilation.
 If you plan to start a cleaning business, familiarize yourself with OSHA’s regulations.

 Like the other business options on our list, the investment needed to start a cleaning business is minimal.

-Plan your service offerings before buying supplies so you spend your money on the items you’ll really need.
+Plan your service offerings before buying supplies so you spend money on the items you’ll need.
+For example, you don’t need to hire people to schedule appointments – you can use appointment scheduling software instead and automate this process directly on your website.

-And, be aware that cleaning supplies do need to be replaced or refilled over time.
+And be aware that cleaning supplies must be replaced or refilled over time.
 So, research your cleaning supplies before purchasing to find items that can be safely re-used and provide durable service until you start bringing in some revenue.

 The market for cleaning businesses is thriving.

 Currently, the Bureau of Labor Statistics shows the cleaning industry is growing at a rate of 7%, which is above the national average for all occupations.

 On top of that, the field is expected to grow 10% between 2016 and 2026, presenting a good opportunity for prospective business owners in this category.